makerdao/community/governance/votes/Executive Vote - March 6, 2024.md

 * Transfer **20.84 MKR** to @VeniceTree at [0xCDDd2A697d472d1e8a0B1B188646c756d097b058](https://etherscan.io/address/0xCDDd2A697d472d1e8a0B1B188646c756d097b058).

-**Note:** the MKR amount has been rounded to 2 decimal places to aid in the spellcrafting and verification process.
+**Note:** The MKR amount has been rounded to 2 decimal places to aid in the spellcrafting and verification process.

 ### WBTC Vault [Target Available Debt `gap`](https://mips.makerdao.com/mips/details/MIP104#14-3-1-4-2-target-available-debt-gap-) Changes